aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/rows/group/_index.md

 | folder         | string  | query                        | Path to the folder that contains the workbook.                         |
 | storageName    | string  | query                        | Name of the storage where the workbook is located.                     |

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Cells/PostGroupWorksheetRows) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Cells/PostGroupWorksheetRows) defines a publicly accessible programming interface and lets you perform REST interactions directly from a web browser.

 You can use the cURL command‑line tool to access Aspose.Cells web services easily.
 The following example shows how to make calls to the Cloud API with cURL.